Pierre-pln/ESX-ShellSpawner/README.md

+This is a fork from GR-ShellSpawner that works for ESX:

-a simple script that wil spawn shells in your server by coords out of the config
+This is a simple script that will spawn shells in your server by coords out of the config

-how to use
+How to use:

-- place the name of the shell in the config
+- Add the name of the shell in the config
-- chance the location vector3 of the shell
+- Replace with the vector3 of the shell
-- restart the script and it wil spawn
+- Restart the script and it will spawn the shell